 Features of aluminum louvered pergolas

-Especially the terrace roof with louvre roof can be individually adjusted for the amount of sunlight and protection from the weather.
-Our slats have a maximum opening angle (in line with the luxury gazebos) of around 135 degrees, so you can perfectly adjust them to the sun.
-If you want shade, you can easily close the steel or aluminium slats using a crank.
-When closed, your terrace roof also protects your privacy – from your neighbours upstairs.
+Specifically, a louvered terrace roof can be individually adjusted to control the amount of sunlight and provide protection from various weather conditions.
+Our slats offer a maximum opening angle of around 135 degrees (comparable to luxury pergolas), allowing you to precisely align them with the sun’s position.
+For shade, you can easily close the steel or aluminum slats using a crank.
+When closed, your terrace roof also provides privacy from upstairs neighbors.

-And, each of our pergolas with a louvre roof is equipped with an integrated drainage system, making it 100% waterproof and effective against rain.
-Rainwater drains through the slats into the internal gutter and finally into the posts.
-Thanks to the “drip-free” design of the pergola, not even the last drop of rain will drip from the slats onto your garden furniture.
+Furthermore, each of our louvered pergolas is equipped with an integrated drainage system, rendering it fully waterproof and highly effective against rain.
+Rainwater drains through the slats into an internal gutter and then into the posts.
+Thanks to this efficient design, no rain will drip from the slats onto your garden furniture, ensuring it remains dry.

-You can enjoy your time in the garden or on the terrace, whatever the weather!
+You can enjoy your time in the garden or on the terrace, regardless of the weather conditions.

-The awning is lightweight and easy to install or attach to the gazebo.
+The awning is lightweight and easy to install or attach to the pergola.

 Conclusion